LIP-Computing/tutorials/docs/udocker/udocker-05.md

 * The LD_LIBRARY_REAL continues to be used in F3 and F4.

 * The mode F4 adds dynamic editing of executables and libraries.
-  * This is useful with libraries or executables are added to the container or created as result of a compilation.
+  * This is useful if libraries or executables are added to a container or created as result of a compilation.

 ---